Reasno/blog/content/posts/contextual-dependency-injection-is-a-myth.md

 });
 ```

 It turns out you will pratically never need a contextual binding.
-Logic buried in the boostrap phase is a death trap for other future maintainers.
+Logic buried in the boostrap phase is a death trap for future maintainers.